zkhan93/zkhan93.github.io/content/posts/system/conky-setup/index.md

 for this I used startup apps in gnome to trigger a python script that downloads a Github gist which contains a bunch of my favorite quotes and pick one randomly.
 I had to use little bit of Lua since the quote can be arbitrarily long so Lua function takes care of multi line and alignment of text based on the font in use and its size.

-content of gist file have the following structure
 ```json
 [
   {